davenverse/shellfish/docs/files/file_manipulation.md

 ### `createDirectories`

-Creates all the directories in the path, with the default permissions or, with supplyed ones:
+Creates all the directories in the path, with the default permissions or with the supplied ones:

 @:select(api-style)